wbs-pro/wbs-pro.github.io/content/index.md

 As a lifelong learner my intellectual interests encompass a broad range of disciplines, reflecting a commitment to a polymathic approach.
 I engage deeply with the complexities and nuanced aspects of various scientific and artistic fields.

-I am a native French speaker (🇫🇷) and fluent in English (🇬🇧).
+I am a native French speaker and fluent in English.
 I am also in the early stages of learning Japanese and an absolute beginner in both Russian and Ukrainian.

 ## For Recruiters